markfinger/assembla/README.md

 See the [Wiki Page object field reference](http://api-doc.assembla.com/content/ref/wiki_page_fields.html) for field names and explanations.

-Wiki Page instances possess the following properties:
+Wiki Page instances possess the following methods:

 ###WikiPage.write()
 Calling WikiPage.write() sends the page back to Assembla.
 The WikiPage object must have a `space` attribute